There are separate admission arrangements for each foundation stage.

 - Details are given to parents/carers in the ‘Starting School’ booklet distributed in September in the year prior to children starting in reception

-- Parents/carers apply directly to Hertfordshire LA for a reception place
+- Parents/carers apply directly to Hertfordshire Local Authority for a reception place

 - Where there are more applicants than places available the admissions rules for Community and Voluntary Controlled Schools apply